 From client issues to leading rapidly expanding teams, our coaches have helped managers work through a variety of challenges to become better in their roles.
 As the workplace continues to evolve, resilience is more important now than ever before.
 Research shows that managers who participate in leadership coaching to build resilience see a 31% increase in team performance and a 52% decrease in burnout.
 Through one-on-one conversations, our company leaders understand their strengths, practice new skills, and discover areas where they need to grow.

 Come Work for Booyah

 We’re always on the hunt for hard-working individuals who are passionate about digital marketing.
-Many of our employees are in Denver (which is a great place to live!), but we’re open to talent all over the country.
+Many of our employees are in Denver, Colorado (which is a great place to live!), but we’re open to talent all over the country.
 You can visit our careers page to learn about available positions.